kingparra/aws-for-jobs/11_-_cloudformation/anatomy-of-a-template.rst

               - ''
           AssertDescription: Route53 Hosted Zone Name is mandatory when SSL is required

 The assertion is a mandatory part of a rule.
-The rule-condition determines when to evaluate a rule, and it is optional.
+The optional rule-condition determines when to evaluate a rule.

 Mappings